kathrinnp/DarkRayNet/README.md

 ## A Neural Network Based Simulation Tool for Indirect Dark Matter Searches

-The recurrent neural networks provided in this tool can quickly simulate antiprotons, protons and Helium cosmic ray spectra at Earth, for an extensive range of parameters.
+The recurrent neural networks provided in this tool can quickly simulate antiprotons, protons and Helium cosmic ray (CR) spectra at Earth, for an extensive range of parameters.
 The training of the provided networks is based on GALPROP [1] simulations.

 The antiproton spectra consist of both a contribution of secondary emission and a component resulting from dark matter (DM) annihilation into various Standard Model particles that contribute to antiproton fluxes.